Projects & Events

 Other Project Activities

-We will undertake diverse projects as part of the Green Adelaide Grassroots Grant program.
-Our future work will include professional weed control for more extensive and challenging species such as coastal Galenia, Euphorbia and Boxthorn.
-Professional contractors with experience in revegetation and restoration of natural landscapes will be involved in the execution of this project.
+We will undertake diverse projects as part of the Green Adelaide Grassroots Grants program.
+Future work will include professional weed control for more extensive and challenging species such as coastal galenia, euphorbia and boxthorn.
+Professional contractors with experience in revegetation and restoration of natural landscapes will be involved in this project.

 The Taperoo Dunes website has been upgraded to include a section dedicated to education and communication with school students.